-It sounds crazy to say this, but for a ton of users, Facebook’s been around for more than a decade.
-It was in 2006 when Facebook stopped only being for college students and opened their doors to the masses, and in the eleven years since, they’ve grown exponentially.
-In fact, last month, Facebook hit two billion monthly active users around the world—more than YouTube’s 1.5 billion monthly users, WhatsApp’s 1.2 billion monthly users, and more than six times the monthly active user base of Twitter.
-About 75 percent (or roughly 5.6 billion people) of the world’s population is able to join and start a Facebook (which requires being 13 years old or older), meaning over a third of the world’s population eligible to join the service has done so.
-Facebook has grown from a small project built on the campus of Harvard into a service billions of people use monthly, making the social network one of the most important companies in the entire world.
+In fact, in the second quarter of 2018, Facebook hit 2.3 billion monthly active users around the world, making it the most popular social media site in the world.
+About 75 percent of the world’s population (or roughly 5.7 billion people) are able to join and start a Facebook account (which requires being 13 years old or older), meaning over a third of the world’s population is eligible to join the service has done so.
+Facebook has grown from a small hobby project built on the campus of Harvard into a service billions of people use monthly, making the social network one of the most important companies in the entire world.

 You’ve probably lost the original copies of those photos years ago—whether you got rid of an old phone, lost your SD card from your old point-and-shoot camera, or simply deleted the file to save space on your smartphone or computer.
-Luckily, with those memories saved in Facebook’s ecosystem, you still have access to your files—in fact, you can even download the images for your own usage.
+You may even have thought “eh, Facebook has a copy, I can always just get it from there” – and you were right.
+Luckily, with those memories saved in Facebook’s ecosystem, you still have access to your files—in fact, you can even download the images back to your own device.

 Downloading Separate Image Files From Facebook

-While we aren’t sure whether it’s a problem on Google’s or Facebook’s end, the two services don’t seem to want to work together well.
+While we aren’t sure whether this was a problem on Google’s or Facebook’s end, the two services don’t seem to want to work together well.
 If you run into this issue—which a quick search revealed seems to be a common problem with Chrome users—we suggest switching briefly to Firefox, Microsoft Edge, or Safari for your downloading needs.
 We don’t recommend using Internet Explorer, however.
+As of August 2018, the issue appears to have been resolved but be aware that it could recur.

-If you’re on a mobile platform like Android or iOS and you’re accessing your photos through the app, you can download your photo all the same.
-Head to your profile through the app by tapping on your photo on the main screen of your device.
-Tap “Photos” underneath your main profile and scroll over to “Your Photos.”
-Find the photo you’re looking to download and open it in full-screen mode and tap the menu button on your phone (on our Android-based test device, it’s a triple-dotted menu icon in the top-right hand corner).
+Find the photo you’re looking to download and open it in full-screen mode and tap the menu button on your phone (on our Android-based test device, it’s a triple-dotted menu icon in the top right-hand corner).
 You can then download your photo, which should save right onto your phone’s camera reel or downloads folder.
 In a twist worthy of M. Night Shyamalan, screenshotting the photo we were trying to save on our Galaxy S7—which has a 1440p display—presented a larger resolution photo than downloading the proper image (which gave us an ~1100p image), though of course, the image will feature the same quality and artifacts since Facebook’s own service is downsizing your image.

 Downloading Albums Through Facebook

 So obviously, downloading single photos can suit your needs if you need to download individual images quickly for photoshops, collages, or any other quick-and-dirty needs.
-But if you need entire albums or libraries?
+But what if you need entire albums or libraries?
 You’ll need to do a bit more work for those.
-Album-downloading is a really great middle ground between downloading individual images and your entire library, meaning most users will probably find this to be the most useful method for downloading images.
+Album downloading is a really great middle ground between downloading individual images and your entire library, meaning most users will probably find this to be the most useful method for downloading images.

 Head on over to your Facebook profile and click on “Photos,” just as we outlined above with single photos.
 This time, instead of tapping on “Your Photos,” select “Albums.”
 This will load a list of your albums, including automatically-created ones like Videos, Profile Pictures, and others.
 From here, find the album you wish to download—the amount of photos in each album is listed at the bottom of each selection—and tap your selection to open it.

 Once you’re viewing your own albums and the photos within, find the settings cog icon in the top-right corner of your album and tap on it.
 Select “Download album,” and a pop-up message will appear on your display from Facebook announcing that your photos will take a few minutes to process before your album is ready to be downloaded.
 Select “Continue,” and depending on the size of your album, it may take a few minutes of waiting to gain access to your newly-downloaded files.

 Just as we saw with individual images, it’s worth noting these will all be compressed versions of your originals, as is standard with Facebook’s images.
 Since the images are compressed at the time of upload, there’s no way to gain uncompressed versions back from Facebook.

 Also, unlike with single images, there’s no easy way to download albums straight from the Facebook app on mobile phones.
-You’ll have to either rely on the desktop version of Facebook giving you results with album downloads, or download your images individually on Facebook’s app for iOS and Android.
+You’ll have to either rely on the desktop version of Facebook giving you results with album downloads or download your images individually on Facebook’s app for iOS and Android.